georgealexakis/ros-joystick/README.md

 # ROS Joystick

 ROS Joystick is a Hybrid Application, for remote controlling and monitoring of a robot that runs ROS.
 Also, it publishes and subscribes to different topics for sending goals, monitoring the robot status and the live view of the robot camera.
-(This implementation has tested only with ROS Kinetic version).
+(This implementation has tested with ROS Kinetic and ROS Melodic versions).

 ## Table of Contents